jimpick/lambda-comments/README.md

 It should cost very little to run.
 The following resources are provisioned:

 * DynamoDB - only provisioned for 1 read capacity unit, 1 write capacity unit (which limits it to 1 job per second)
-* S3 - storage for retrieved files and JSON, plus data transfer
+* S3 - storage for comments and private data, plus requests and data transfer
 * CloudWatch logs
-* Lambda invocations
+* Lambda functions - only pay for invocations

 # Deployment Instructions